Dermot Reeve

 Dermot Alexander Reeve OBE (born 2 April 1963) is an English former cricketer, best known as an unorthodox all-rounder and captain and, most recently, coach of the New Zealand side, Central Districts.
+He was a part of the English squad which finished as runners-up at the 1992 Cricket World Cup.

 Reeve played in three Tests and 29 One Day Internationals (ODI) for England.
 He played English county cricket for Sussex, Warwickshire and Somerset.
 He is a former Hong Kong sports personality of the year, gained for his cricketing efforts in that country.

 Early life

 Reeve was born in Hong Kong in 1963 to parents who were working in the territory as teachers.
 His mother, Monica, later served as a scorer for a number of England Test matches.
 He also played for KJS football team alongside captain of the team Steven Markbreiter, who now coaches the Hong Kong based team Sai Kung Bulldogs.